90 hours of graduate credit with a B average or higher, including:

 The preliminary exam is taken in the January after matriculation.
 It consists of a written exam set by the Ph.D.
 Admissions Committee (typically the CGS), and a brief interview with the Ph.D.
 Admissions Committee.
 Questions on the written exam require reasoning, integration of geological concepts, demonstration of quantitative skills and elucidation of research ideas.
 A broad understanding of geological systems, including surficial and deep-earth processes, is expected rather than specialized knowledge in sub-disciplines.

-The qualifying exam is taken when all coursework, including minor and foreign language or research skill requirements have been completed.
+The qualifying exam is taken when all coursework, including minor requirements have been completed.
 It consists of three parts:

 - Preparation of a research proposal reviewed by the student’s Research Committee